 Medical Lake is a somewhat small city located in the state of Washington.
 With a population of 4,957 people and two constituent neighborhoods, Medical Lake is the 127th largest community in Washington.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Medical Lake is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Medical Lake is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Medical Lake who work in office and administrative support (16.94%), management occupations (13.90%), and sales jobs (12.60%).
+Overall, Medical Lake is a city of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Medical Lake who work in office and administrative support (22.89%), management occupations (12.08%), and sales jobs (9.82%).

 As is often the case in a small city, Medical Lake doesn't have a public transportation system that people use for their commute.

-The education level of Medical Lake citizens is a little higher than the average for US cities and towns: 21.22% of adults in Medical Lake have at least a bachelor's degree.
+The percentage of people in Medical Lake who are college-educated is somewhat higher than the average US community of 21.84%: 26.40% of adults in Medical Lake have at least a bachelor's degree.

-The per capita income in Medical Lake in 2010 was $20,494, which is lower middle income relative to Washington and the nation.
-This equates to an annual income of $81,976 for a family of four.
+The per capita income in Medical Lake in 2010 was $24,039, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
+This equates to an annual income of $96,156 for a family of four.
 However, Medical Lake contains both very wealthy and poor people as well.

 Medical Lake is a somewhat ethnically-diverse city.
 The people who call Medical Lake home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Medical Lake residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Medical Lake include English, Irish, Polish, and French Canadian.
+The greatest number of Medical Lake residents report their race to be White, followed by Asian.
+Important ancestries of people in Medical Lake include German, English, Irish, Polish, and Norwegian.

 The most common language spoken in Medical Lake is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Slavic languages and Italian.